datMaffin/homebridge-tesla-powerwall/README.md

     + `*.evePowerMeter`: Adds an Eve powermeter service.
     + `*.evehistory`: Adds the total consumption to an Eve powermeter service.
       Only works when `evePowerMeter` is also set to true.
-    + `*.eveLineGraph`: Saves power data in an Eve weather diagramm to get a nice line chart.
+    + `*.eveLineGraph`: Saves power data in an Eve weather diagram to get a nice line chart.

 ```json